ViennaRNA/forgi/doc/forgi_tutorial.rst

 The `Rosetta <http://www.rosettacommons.org/>`_ protein structure prediction package provides a program for RNA 3D structure prediction called `rna_denovo <http://www.rosettacommons.org/manuals/rosetta3.3_user_guide/d2/d82/rna_denovo.html>`_.
 To specify the secondary structure of an RNA molecule, one needs to pass in a parameter file indicating which nucleotides are paired.

-Given an dot-bracket sequence as input, corgy can be easily be used to generate the parameter file for rna_denovo.Using the secondary structure of 1y26 (shown in the first example) one can run the appropriate example:
+Given an dot-bracket sequence as input, forgi can be easily be used to generate the parameter file for rna_denovo.Using the secondary structure of 1y26 (shown in the first example) one can run the appropriate example:

 ``python examples/dotbracket_to_rosetta_constraints.py examples/1y26_ss.dotbracket``